plazi/community/README.md

 ## How to Ask a Question

-* **If you found a problem on our data or related systems, please create an [Issue](https://github.com/plazi/community/blob/master/howtos/Issues.md)**
+* **If you found a problem on our data or related systems, please create an [Issue](https://github.com/plazi/community/blob/master/howtos/Issues.md)**.
+In the issue please include the link to the treatment (e.g. https://tb.plazi.org/GgServer/html//534215B803C251C8B94D2DE716C99BA2 or the article respectively https://tb.plazi.org/GgServer/summary/088FB3FF68605537BB17D8F33EB98F01, or if you arrive from GBIF, the respective material citation ID B30087960D07B607FF4BFFD0FA22F9F5#8BC13CDD0D05B607FE55F9B4FB66F9D1.

 * **If you have a question, an idea or even a suggestion, please, use [Discussions](https://github.com/plazi/community/blob/master/howtos/Discussions.md)**